the-gigi/gigi-zone/content/posts/2024/11/auto-web-login-part-4/index.md

 ## 📦 The Imports 📦

 It all starts with a lot of imports.
-Some of them are from Rust's standard library, some are from the `enigo` library that allows us to move the mouse and click buttons, and some are from the `serde` library that allows us to read the config file and some are from the `enigo` library, which does the heavy lifting of moving the mouse around and clicking buttons.
+Some of them are from Rust's standard library, some are from the `serde` library that allows us to read the config file and some are from the `enigo` library, which does the heavy lifting of moving the mouse around and clicking buttons.

 ```rust
 use enigo::{Enigo, Button, Mouse, Settings};